 Seasonality and unpredictable call volumes

-Another major challenge for contact center leaders is dealing with fluctuating spikes in demand.
-For healthcare, this could be during flu season as we discussed in a previous blog, or for retail or travel it could be around sales periods or holidays.
+Another major challenge for contact center leaders is managing demand fluctuations.
+For healthcare, this could be during open enrollment or during the flu season as we discussed in a previous blog, or for retail or travel it could be around sales periods, promotions, or holidays.

 For financial services organizations, fluctuations could include the rush of inquiries during tax season, market volatility, or when regulatory changes are announced, all of which cause overwhelming surges in contact center volumes.

-Without an advanced workforce planning solution, many organizations struggle to source and deploy the right number of agents with the right skill sets at the right times.
-This can result in either overstaffing and extra costs, or understaffing, which can lead to increased overtime costs, longer wait times, and a bad customer experience.
+Without an advanced capacity planning solution, many organizations struggle to source and deploy the right number of agents with the right skill sets at the right times.
+The result is either overstaffing (and unnecessary costs) or understaffing (leading to increased overtime, longer wait times, and poor customer experiences).

 AI and automation: A double-edged sword

 Poorly implemented AI can lead to longer resolution times if customers have to repeat themselves or escalate issues to human agents.
-Additionally, until AI can handle more complex inquiries, agents still need to be trained and upskilled to manage more complex interactions.
+And as AI takes on more routine queries, the human agents who remain must be trained and upskilled to manage complex interactions.

-Having the right number of properly skilled staff — who are usually more expensive — combined with either outsourced teams or augmented AI technology is a delicate balancing act beyond the capabilities of spreadsheet-based planning.
+Balancing the right number of properly skilled human agents — who are typically more costly — with outsourced teams and AI automation is a delicate balancing act that goes beyond the capabilities of spreadsheet-based planning.

 The human factor in workforce planning